 (2) Naturalisation as a Norwegian citizen.
 In principle, it is possible to naturalise as a Norwegian citizen after residing in Norway 7 years over the last 10 years.
-There are several additional rules to the naturalisation:

 - it is necessary to not have a criminal record.